 At Google's October 2019 keynote, the promise of new Pixel Buds was made real; with the company's second-generation truly-wireless earphones slated for a Spring 2020 arrival.
+Now, that launch window is more specifically looking like May.

 It's fair to say that Google's original Pixel Buds weren't the best-received wireless headphones when they reached reviewers ears.
 They were slated (among other things) for their overtly sensitive touch controls, as well as their awkward ergonomics and cable management.
 Things look a little different with their successors.